conniedc1206/flatapp-store-app/README.md

 * Developers can upload their projects permanently to the platform using our “sellers” page

 Technologies used:
-* Our frontend was built with React.js and communicates with our json-server in our [backend](https://github.com/conniedc1206/phase-2-project-backend)
+* Our frontend was built with React.js and communicates with our JSON server in our [backend](https://github.com/conniedc1206/phase-2-project-backend)

 This project was created using [Create React App](https://create-react-app.dev/)